omixlab/bambu-v2/README.md

 # Bambu

 Bambu (*BioAssays Model Builder*), is a simple tool to generate QSAR models based on PubChem BioAssays datasets.
-It uses mainly on RDKit and the FLAML AutoML library and provides utilitaries for downloading, preprocessing, training and provisioning of predictive models in distributed environments.
+It uses mainly on RDKit and the FLAML AutoML library and provides utilitaries for downloading and preprocessing datasets, as well training and running the predictive models.

 ## Installing

+### Installing as a conda package using `conda`:

+*coming soon*

 ### Installing as a PyPI package using `pip`: